kcrawford/dockutil/README.md

 **CHANGELOG**

 Version 4.0.0
-- Experimental feature: agent mode.
-Adds apps to Dock as the are installed
+- Experimental feature: agent mode -- adds apps to Dock as they are installed

 Version 3.1.3
 - Fix: change dock restart method for 14.4 compatibility